dancapper/arduino_LightAndSoundWidget/README.md

 DFPlayer Mini:

-DFPlayer Mini TX via 1k resistor to Arduino pin 14, RX via 1k resistor to Arduino pin 15 DFPlayer Mini VCC to Arduino VCC (or battery+), GND to Arduino GND, SPK+/SPK- to speaker
+* TX via 1k resistor to Arduino pin 14
+* RX via 1k resistor to Arduino pin 15
+* VCC to Arduino VCC (or battery+)
+* GND to Arduino GND
+* SPK+/SPK- to speaker

 Arduino:

-Connect VCC (or battery+) to VCC, GND to GND (or use USB for power) Connect momentary switch between pin 2 and GND
+* VCC (or battery+) to VCC
+* GND to GND (or use USB for power)
+* Momentary switch between pin 2 and GND

 LED optional:

-For a single LED, Pin 3 to 330 ohm to LED+, GND to LED- For more LEDs in parallel or high power LEDs, use an NPN transistor:
+* For a single LED, Pin 3 to 330 ohm to LED+, GND to LED-

+For more LEDs in parallel or high power LEDs, use an NPN transistor:

-Pin 3 to 1k to Base, GND to Emitter, LED- to Collector, LED+ to 330 ohm (or as suits) to VCC
+* Pin 3 to 1k to Base, GND to Emitter, LED- to Collector, LED+ to 330 ohm (or as suits) to VCC

 A NOTE ON BATTERY LIFE: